Skip to main content

 ⚡ Quick Answer

-Standard advice: 3-6 months of essential expenses.
+Standard advice: 3-6 months of must-have expenses.

 Reality: It depends on your job security, income type, dependents, and risk tolerance.